mattiasflodin/reckless/README.md

    external dependency) to register the write request on a shared lockless queue.

-The actual writing is performed asynchronously by a separate thread.
+The actual message formatting and writing is performed asynchronously by a separate thread.
 This removes or hides several costs:

 * No transition to the kernel at the call site.
 The kernel is an easily overlooked but important cost, not only because the transition costs